Invega Sustenna (Paliperidone Palmitate)

 Who Should Not Take Invega Sustenna

-Do not use Invega Sustenna if you are allergic to paliperidone, risperidone (another similar antipsychotic medicine), or any of the ingredients listed in the medication guide.
+Do not use Invega Sustenna if you are allergic to paliperidone, risperidone, or any of its ingredients.

 Medical Conditions to Discuss